 Q: Do you accept my insurance even though I am from out of state?

 A: Yes, we accept all insurances.
 Co-payments may vary whether you are in network or out of network.
 We will call your insurance company to verify your benefits prior to the time of services so that you will know what to expect.

 Q: If I have insurance, will I have to pay for services?

 A: Depending on your individual plan, client responsibility can vary across the spectrum of insurance companies.
 Most PPO plans will require a 10% or 20% co-payment while most HMO plans have a fixed co-payment.
 State run programs such as Quest, Aloha Care and others have no co-payments.
 Contact your insurance company for more details.

 Q: Will physical therapy help me even though I am going to have surgery?

 A: Yes.
 In most cases, physicians will request physical therapy services to confirm that your orthopedic complaint cannot be managed conservatively prior to considering surgery.
 Pre-operative physical therapy has proven to expedite post-operative recovery through building strength in most cases.

 Q: What should I wear to my initial evaluation and subsequent treatment?

 A: Loose, comfortable clothing that affords easy access to the body part to be treated is always best.
-Comfortable footwear such as athletic shoes is recommended when the legs are involved and to be treated.
+Shorts & comfortable footwear such as athletic shoes are recommended when the legs are involved and to be treated.
 Ask your physical therapist when in doubt.

 Common Health Insurance Companies Accepted For Treatment: